patelprashant/coleure/README.md

 - **HSL:**
   - Outputs: `hsla(360, 100%, 100%, 1)`, `hsl(360, 100%, 100%)`, `360, 100%, 100%`

-Outputs can be changed by pressing `t`.
+Outputs can be changed by pressing `d`.

 ### Palette